 Introduction

 Our ears are an amazing part of our body that we often take for granted.
 They enable us to hear and understand the world around us.
 But how exactly do our ears work?
-In this article, we’ll take a look at the and physiology of our ears and explore the incredible ways they help us hear.
+In this article, we’ll take a look at the anatomy and physiology of our ears and explore the incredible ways they help us hear.

 The Anatomy of Our Ears